skratsch-solutions/skratsch-solutions.github.io/_consulting/growing-businesses.md

 weight: 3
 ---

-## We help growing businesses flourish - efficiently and securely
+## We Help Growing Businesses Thrive Efficiently and Securely

-Whether you're looking to add employees, add new locations, or scale up operations, we can help you meet your business goals.
-You may not be ready to hire full-time IT staff, yet you need practical business-oriented technical advice and on-demand help desk support.
+Whether you're expanding your team, opening new locations, or scaling up operations, we're here to assist you in achieving your business goals.
+Perhaps you're not ready to hire full-time IT staff, but you still need practical, business-oriented technical guidance and on-demand help desk support.

-As your IT partner, some of the ways we help growing businesses are by helping you:
+As your IT partner, we offer several ways to support growing businesses:

-- Develop an IT roadmap so you have a framework for technology decisions
+1. **IT Roadmap Development**: We create an IT roadmap that provides a framework for your technology decisions.
-- Select hardware and software that will serve your business now - and in the future,
+2. **Hardware and Software Selection**: We help you choose hardware and software that meets your current needs and prepares you for the future.
-- Be on-call for technical support - but even more importantly - helping you avoid those situations
+3. **On-Call Technical Support**: Our team is available for technical assistance, but more importantly, we help you avoid common pitfalls.

-When you work with us, you're not locked into expensive monthly fees.
-Our flexible IT services can be adapted to your needs as you grow.
-With our help, you avoid both obvious and hidden problems.
+Working with us means flexibility—no rigid monthly fees.
+Our adaptable IT services can grow with your business, ensuring you steer clear of both obvious and hidden challenges.

-## Technology for growing businesses
+## Technology Solutions for Growing Businesses

-Using technology to modernize your business processes can make you more profitable.
-No matter what type of business you run today, you're dependent on technology.
-Using technology to modernize your business processes can help you realize your vision and enjoy the journey.
+Leveraging technology to modernize your business processes can significantly boost profitability.
+Regardless of your industry, technology plays a pivotal role in today's business landscape.
+By embracing technology, you can realize your vision and enjoy a smoother journey.

-### Get the professional IT services you need
+### Professional IT Services Tailored to Your Needs

-Don't let preventable problems slow down your business growth.
-Hiring IT professionals is probably less expensive than you imagine, and definitely less expensive than fixing these problems after they occur.
+Don't allow preventable issues to hinder your business growth.
+Hiring IT professionals is often more cost-effective than you might think, especially when compared to the expenses incurred from fixing problems after they occur.

-We can provide either ongoing proactive IT maintenance or as-needed IT support and services for your business.

-Don't leave technology in the hands of amateurs.
-We've seen it all - firewalls installed, but not properly configured; employees using personal email accounts for business, then quitting, leaving the owner without access; having a data failure and only then realizing the backup-restore procedure was never tested.
+We offer both ongoing proactive IT maintenance and on-demand IT support services for your business.
+Avoid leaving technology in the hands of amateurs—we've encountered situations where firewalls were installed but not properly configured, employees used personal email accounts for business (only to leave the owner without access upon departure), and data failures occurred due to untested backup and restore procedures.

-### Give employees the technology they need to enhance productivity
+### Empowering Employee Productivity with the Right Technology

-Pick software that meets your needs today and can scale with you as you grow.
-Far too frequently, we work with clients who bought software programs that are too expensive and cumbersome, hoping they'll need that functionality **_someday_**.
-Conversely, some companies **_make do_** with Excel spreadsheets for far too long.
-The key to keeping employees happy and productive is giving employees the software and hardware they need.
-We can help you make the right choice the first time and every time!
+Select software that meets your current needs and can scale as your business grows.
+Too often, businesses invest in expensive and cumbersome software, hoping they'll need certain features someday.
+Conversely, some organizations persist with Excel spreadsheets for far too long.
+The key to keeping employees happy and productive lies in providing them with the necessary software and hardware.
+We can guide you toward optimal choices from the outset.

-As needs have changed recently with more people working remotely, you may need to take a fresh look at your [IT infrastructure](/consulting/it-strategy) so you can adapt to the new remote work environment.
+Given the recent shift toward remote work, consider reevaluating your [IT infrastructure](/consulting/it-strategy) to adapt to the new work environment.

-### Enforce IT security at multiple levels
+### Multi-Layered IT Security

-IT security is a job that's never done.
-With cyberattacks on small businesses being a persistent threat, you have a responsibility to build in safeguards at multiple levels.
-From developing and enforcing [IT policies and procedures](/consulting/it-policies-procedures) to keeping [anti-virus and firewall software](/security/how-to-identify-malicious-email) up-to-date.
-And of course, always having backup and recovery systems in place.
+Effective IT security is an ongoing effort.
+Cyberattacks pose a persistent threat to small businesses, necessitating safeguards at various levels.
+From developing and enforcing [IT policies and procedures](/consulting/it-policies-procedures) to maintaining up-to-date [anti-virus and firewall software](/security/how-to-identify-malicious-email), proactive measures are essential.
+And, of course, having robust backup and recovery systems in place ensures resilience even in challenging situations.

-## Choose Skratsch Solutions for IT Services
+## Why Choose Skratsch Solutions for IT Services?

-As an IT services provider, we can point you in the direction of systems that work well for growing businesses as well as assist with other issues like
+As your trusted IT services provider, we offer a range of solutions tailored to growing businesses.
+Here's how we can assist you:

+1. **Guidance on Systems**: We'll steer you toward systems that work well for businesses on the rise.
+Whether it's selecting the right software or optimizing your existing setup, we've got you covered.

+2. **Key Services**:
-- Setting up new users
+   - **User Setup**: Efficiently onboard new users.
-- Deciding to standardize on Microsoft or Google productivity platforms
+   - **Platform Standardization**: Help you decide between Microsoft and Google productivity platforms.
-- Enforcing IT policies & procedures
+   - **Policy Enforcement**: Ensure compliance with IT policies and procedures.
-- Troubleshooting server and computer problems
+   - **Troubleshooting**: Swiftly address server and computer issues.
-- Running regular backups

-Having a reliable IT service provider will ensure that your IT environment runs smoothly, keeping your business on track.
-We can work remotely anywhere in the United States.
-Our team of IT professionals can securely login to your computer to run diagnostics and fix issues quickly.
-You decide which employees are authorized to call for IT support and services.
-While most clients today prefer remote services and support, we can provide onsite IT services around Detroit, specifically Macomb, Oakland and Wayne Counties.
-Give us a try!
-Call us at 313.284.5656.
+   - **Backup Management**: Regularly back up your critical data.

+3. **Reliable Support**: Having a dependable IT service provider keeps your environment running smoothly.
+Our remote services cover the entire United States.
+Our skilled IT professionals can securely diagnose and resolve issues on your computer systems.

+4. **Authorization Control**: You decide which employees can call for IT support and services.

+5. **Onsite Services**: While remote support is preferred by most clients, we also offer onsite IT services in the Detroit area, specifically Macomb, Oakland, and Wayne Counties.

+Choose Skratsch Solutions for seamless IT support, efficient problem-solving, and peace of mind as your business grows!